Last update: 16 January 2023

 - Engraved directly on the drone.

-- Natural persons: receive both a UAS operator number and a remote pilot licence.
+Natural persons: receive both a UAS operator number and a remote pilot licence.

 Companies must also register as legal entities via UAS.gate (company receives a UAS operator number to identify the drone).
 The training and examination required for operation is completed by the pilot.
-If the pilot has already acquired the required certificates privately, no further training or examination is necessary.
+If the pilot has already acquired the required certificate privately, no further training or examination is necessary.

-If the same drone is used privately and in the company, it is up to the operators to decide which UAS operator number (natural person or legal entity) is affixed to the drone.
+If the same drone is used privately and, in the company, it is up to the operators to decide which UAS operator number (natural person or legal entity) is affixed to the drone.
 It is a question of liability for any damage caused in the event of an incident.

 Yes.
 Anyone who has registered in Switzerland (UAS.gate) may also fly their drone in an EU member state, as long as no further authorisation is required.